 - Allow the sauce to cool and pass it through the food mill to remove tomato skins.
 I usually process the sauce into jars the next day.

-- Wash and inspect 10 half pint jars (I always do an extra jar just in case) and their lids.
+- To Hot Water Bath: Wash and inspect 10 half pint jars (I always do an extra jar just in case) and their lids.
 Be sure there are no chips on the jar rims and that there's no rust or dents on the lids.

 - Place jars upside down in a large cake pan, add an inch or two of water.
 Place in a 250 F oven for ten minutes and keep warm until you are ready to fill them.